-This line of material runs at 165° from the North to the South and represents the area and temporal period when the majority of the passengers and crew (260 in number) would have been losing their lives.
+This line of material runs from the South, on a heading of 345° to the North and represents the area and temporal period when the majority of the passengers and crew (260 in number) would have been losing their lives.
 At this point we can assume many sorts of behaviors aboard the Atocha, from the stern castle and the wealthy passengers to the sailors and slaves housed between decks were all of the same type - most humans will exhibit the same sorts of behaviors when faced with imminent death (in extremis).
 The visions this produces are not ones that need much description - indeed it would be in bad taste to dwell here.
 We do know from archival documentation that the priests who were on board had begun to administer the "last rites" to those they could.
 Many would have craved this action as it was to save their immortal soul.
 We also know that the officers who were in charge of the ship had ordered the hatches be battened down.
-This had the effect of

-"locking" everybody into the interior of the site.
+This had the effect of "locking" everybody into the interior of the site.